You are most likely an entrepreneur or perhaps a business person in a small or medium-sized firm with major responsibilities in the region.

 - enforce a court decision or arbitration award or obtain security for interim proceedings.

 You will want international business-law advice and representation to be focused on your (client’s) current business and future goals.
-To achieve a fair result in the case at hand and in related matters.
-You will expect to be advised and represented by people with meaningful experience in international business law to provide you with these services at a fair price.
+It should aid you in achieving a fair result in the case at hand (or in related matters).
+You will expect to be advised and represented by people with meaningful experience in international business law; for them to provide you with their services at a fair price.
 The professionals in the Timmermans & Simons International Business Lawyers team have these skills and experience.
 Our services are fairly priced.